 Take action; let me know what you did.

-As project manager you are delegating responsibility for the task and giving the person the authority to take any action they deem necessary to complete it.
+As a manager you are delegating responsibility for the task and giving the person the authority to take any action they deem necessary to complete it.
 Your interest in finding out how they went about doing the task after the event is partly because you are still ultimately accountable for the success or failure of the task or project.
 And partly so you can help them reflect on their action and take learning for the future.

 “Monika, take the lead on the enquiry into the abuse allegation.
 You’ll be representing us in court.
 Make an appointment to see me when the hearing is finished so we can review what you did.”